karambir/dotfiles/README.md

 ## Note:

-The main branch is suitable for bash in Debian/Arch based systems.
+The main branch is suitable for fish and bash in Debian/Arch based systems.
 If you are working on MacOS then checkout the macos branch.

 ## License